gecko-robotics/pygecko/readme.md

 ![](pics/multiprocess-3.png)

-1. Binder opens a random port and publishes data on a topic
+1. Binder opens a random port for data
+    1. Note: either a publisher or a subscriber can bind to a port
 1. Binder tells GeckoCore the topic and address/port
 1. GeckoCore acknowledges the binder
-1. A connector wants to listen to a topic and asks GeckoCore for the address/port
+1. A connector wants to connect to a topic and asks GeckoCore for the address/port
 1. GeckoCore:
     1. If topic is found, return the address/port and an ok status
     1. If topic is *not* found, returns None